kyle-west/racer.pi/README.md

 # Application Architecture

+We want the track to have control of race starts and lane events.
+This may seem a little complicated for such a "simple" project, but it comes with three wins:
+1. Realtime frontend updates of race times/results
+2. GPIO events can be mocked entirely - great for writing tests for the application logic
+3. Event Driven: features are coupled to real life occurrences, not data models

 <!-- Please view this maarkup with a Mermaid renderer (built into GitHub, or with VS Code + Mermaid Preview extentsion) -->

 ```mermaid